varunmc/cassandra-server/README.md

 ```

 # Configuration #
 The following is an exhaustive listing of Cassandra's options and their default values.
-The **Config Overview** section of Cassandra's [Storage Configuration][storage-configuration] has further details on some of the more interesting options.
+The **Config Overview** section of the [Storage Configuration][storage-configuration] page has further details on some of the more interesting options.

 ```js
 {